How to Make a WordPress Website Live: 3 Beginner-Friendly Methods

 - Test your WordPress site.
 That’s it!
 At this point, your WordPress site is ready to use and looks just like your local site.
 Select Admin login to access your dashboard.

 Now that you know how to make a WordPress site live, you’re free to experiment with the local version without worrying about downtime or breaking your site.
-When you’re done tweaking, you can migrate it to a live server to rack up traffic.
+When you’re done tweaking, you can upload the website to a live server to rack up traffic.

 In summary, let’s take a quick look at the three methods you can use to launch a WordPress site live: